 It’s a strange place to be, in my 40s, coming out of 2 decades of doing nothing but pushing and attaining and acquiring.
 And now here I am, so far away from my 60s, but starting to really relate to that decade, too, of wanting to slow down, spend less, do less, want less, rest more.
 I full-on need a break from the hustle and yet am so incredibly far from “retirement” years, if that’s even really a thing any more.

 I have a lot of friends, family, and acquaintances who switched careers mid-life and I am so incredibly inspired by them, my dad being one of them.
 It’s invigorating to think that what you’re doing today doesn’t have to be what you do tomorrow, right?
-Am I the only one here?
+That is what led me to start my own business, and it’s the kind of question that fuels me even today.
+I love thinking about what could be.
 This is the fun (and scary) part of being a grown-up and making your own decisions in life.
 It’s also a big benefit to being someone without children: we can kinda do as we want, as long as our basic needs are met and we’re not hurting anyone along the way.
 That’s exciting and incredibly rewarding.
 It’s also a lot to deal with, as so many people in our world default to the whole kids program where someone tiny is always running your show, so a lot of people look at me with tuned-out eyes when I talk about this stuff.

 Which is probably why I have this blog.
 So I can “chat” with blank pages where someone might or might not ever reply, or read, or agree, or disagree.